telicent-oss/smart-caches-core/docs/security/index.md

 The proposed plugin mounting mechanism is that Telicent, or the customer, builds a container image that contains their plugin (and its dependencies) and uses a K8S init container to copy these into an `emptyDir` volume that will be shared with the main application container.
-This init container can be injected into all relevant application manifests by way of common `kustomize` patches.
+This init container can be injected into all relevant application manifests by way of common Helm templates.

-Telicent will provide a default patch as part of our base manifests that injects our [Default Plugin](#default-plugin).
+All Telicent provided Charts will be preconfigured to inject the [Default Plugin](#default-plugin) via this mechanism.

 ## Interfaces